 Security and compliance

-Security is a top priority for InvGate Service Desk.
+Security is a top priority for InvGate Service Management.
 The platform offers robust security features, including encryption, access controls, and compliance with industry standards, ensuring that your incident management processes are secure and compliant.

 Excellent support and training